KronicDeth/intellij-elixir/README.md

         %<code>RELATIVE_ALIAS</code>{}
       </td>
       <td>
-        Exceptions are defined as structs, so any <code>defexception<code> also defines a struct with the same name.
+        Exceptions are defined as structs, so any <code>defexception</code> also defines a struct with the same name.
       </td>
     </tr>
     <tr>